 Bolognese is a thick, tomato based meat sauce with carrots, celery, and onion.
 If you are in the mood for a hearty Italian meal, Bolognese is just what you need.

-I love this recipe because not only is it filling and flavorful, the majority of the prep can be done the night before, leaving you with an easy meal for the next day.
+I love this recipe because not only is it filling and flavorful, the majority of the prep can be done the night before, leaving you with an easy meal for the next day with amazing flavors developed in the slow cooker.

 While I really enjoy a classic Marinara, sometimes I want a thick, heartier sauce for my pasta.